 $729 + $133 = $862.

 $862 is the total amount of child support due every month.
-Does that mean you must pay $862 per month or that the other parent has to pay you $862 per month?
-No, on both accounts.
+This doesn’t mean you must pay $862 per month or that the other parent has to pay you $862 per month.

 You will have to provide a pro-rated share of $862 based on your individual income.
 Recall that your income in this example is $1,500 a month while the other parent has $1,000.
 Your income ($1,500) makes up 60% of $2,500.
 So you would be responsible for 60% of $862, which is $517.
 The other parent is responsible for 40% of $862, which is $345.
 Whether you are the one making payments or accepting them depends on your specific custody arrangement.

 It becomes slightly trickier in cases where each parent keeps the child overnight for more than 40% of the year and contributes substantially to the cost of raising a child, or where each parent has physical custody of at least one of the children.
 In those situations, the amount of time a child spends with a parent (say, 45% with one parent versus 55% with the other) or the number of children per parent (2 kids stay with one parent while 1 stays with the other) matters and payments will be shifted to give more to the parent with greater responsibility.